 Breakfast is excellent and thoughtfully runs until 11ish.
 Homemade mueslis in Kilner jars, warm pastries, thick yoghurt and delicious poached fruits in elderflower are laid out on a butcher's block.
 But it was the tempting cooked menu that won us over.
 We recommend the grilled Salcombe "Smokie" with crispy bacon or wild mushroom and potato frittata; the sausage sarnie, Full English, and boiled egg with soldiers also hit the spot.
 Tea and coffee are served in big mugs and there's freshly squeezed juice, too.

-Drinks are available at the bar (served 11am to 10pm).
-If you're thinking of heading to the beach for the day, the B&B’s Beach House café at Thurlestone Bay is a great option for a lunch.
+Drinks are available at the bar (generally served 11am to 10pm).
+If you're thinking of heading to the beach for the day, the B&B’s Beach House café at South Milton Sands is a great option for a lunch.
 Sitting in the dunes, this rustic beach hut serves tasty treats from morning ‘til night.
 Expect Full English breakfasts, beefburgers, moules mariniere and fish finger sarnies, as well as sweet treats, hot drinks and lighter snacks.

 Elsewhere, The Seahorse in Dartmouth is highly recommended for seafood and grilled meat dishes.
 For pubs, we love the Millbrook Inn in nearby South Pool: a small, cosy pub overlooking a charming brook.
 Also worth a visit, for the atmosphere rather than the food, is The Pig's Nose in East Prawle.

 Children of all ages are accepted although the property is best suited for those aged 13+ years.